Motivic Atiyah-Segal completion theorem: Applications

 Since $X\times^G U_j$ is smooth, the associated motivic spectral sequence degenerates rationally; consult Grayson's survey \cite{Grayson}.
 This yields an isomorphism between $\bbK_n(X\times^G U_j)_\bbQ$ and $\bigoplus_{i \in \bbZ} H^{2i-n}_{\mathrm{mot}}(X\times^G U_j; \bbQ(i))$, where $H^\ast_{\mathrm{mot}}(-;\bbQ(\ast))$ stands for motivic cohomology.
 Consequently, by definition of the $G$-equivariant motivic cohomology groups $H^{2i-n}_{G, \mathrm{mot}}(X;\bbQ(i))$, we obtain from \eqref{eq:isos-theta} the following isomorphisms:

-To the best of the authors' knowledge, the isomorphisms \eqref{eq:iso-motivic} are new in the literature.
+To the best of the authors' knowledge, the isomorphisms \eqref{eq:iso-motivic} are new in the literature; consult the related works \cite{EG,RR-K}.
 Intuitively speaking, they show that the product of the $G$-equivariant motivic cohomology groups of $X$ admits a purely algebraic description given by the (classical) completion at the augmentation ideal $I_G$ of the $\bbQ$-linearized algebraic $K$-theory groups of the quotient stack $[X/G]$. \end{remark}